 Pool & Beach

-This has to be one of Roca Nivaria’s prime features.
-We’d already seen from their reviews many photos, but we didn’t expect it to look so pristine.
+This has to be two of Roca Nivaria’s prime features.
+We’d already seen from their reviews many photos, but we didn’t expect them to be so perfect.

 Gym & Spa

 Staying active on your holidays is hard.
 But, with a fully equipped gym and spa there really is no better place than this.
 We even managed to fit in 2 cardio days and 2 weights days during our stay.

 As Well as the indoor fitness suite, Roca Nivaria also boasts an outdoor area filled with bikes and cross trainers.
 Due to the shape of the cover, we stayed sheltered from the sun and even had a nice, gentle cooling breeze.

 After heading down to the spa area to check out the indoor gym, and enquire about prices, we were shocked to be told it was FREE.
 Which was great for keeping up with our usual training routine, without having to pay any extra costs.

 And, after all that exercise, we benefited from a free spa circuit, which customers receive in voucher form on arrival.

 Starting with a relaxing stone foot bath, an essential oil shower and a warm relaxing pool it’s then over to the plunge pool for a quick dip.
 Unfortunately that was more torture than relaxation.
 I honestly don’t know why you would subject yourself to almost freezing temperatures, for relaxation?